Damien-Nguyen/Electronic-Payment-Via-Smart-Contracts/README.md

 ## Goal

-The project team work together to develop a paymwent smart contractor to facilitate each transaction of money transfer;
+The project team work together to develop a paymwent smart contract to facilitate each transaction of money transfer;

 ## Functions of Product